Bashir Yusuf Ibrahim: Early influences

-The city of Kano is renowned for being very politically active and cosmopolitan and its people reputed for both political and business acumen.
+The city of Kano is known for its progressive politics, cosmopolitan nature and business.
 This holds true in Bashir's case, as not only did he become involved in politics at a rather young age, but also began his foray into business and profit-making at an even younger age.
-As a child Bashir never lost an opportunity to make an income, buying and selling items from and to youngsters his age.
+As a child Bashir never lost an opportunity to make an income, buying and selling goods from and to other youngsters.

-The older Bashir grew, the more he learnt – especially at the feet of his mentor, Mallam Aminu Kano, who was revered and popular for his radical disposition - that leadership was about vision, courage and sacrifice and that for society to make progress leaders must envision a better future for their people and take them there regardless of the obstacles they face.
-Like many young people in Kano back then, politics gradually became an integral part of the young Bashir and it was, therefore, only natural for him to gravitate towards formal political engagement and seek to become part of the process.
+The older Bashir grew, the more he learnt at the feet of his mentor, Mallam Aminu Kano, that leadership was about vision, courage and sacrifice and that for society to make progress leaders must envision a better future for their people and take them there regardless of the obstacles.
+Like many young people in Kano back then, politics gradually became an integral part of Bashir's life and it was, therefore, only natural for him to gravitate towards formal political engagement and seek to become part of the process.
 In 1978, at the age of 17, his foray into politics officially began when he became a member of the (now defunct) Unity Party of Nigeria (UPN).
 His preference for UPN, the late Obafemi Awolowo’s party, was due to the founder's touted socialist ideology.
 He, however, left for the Peoples Redemption Party (PRP) in 1979 after Aminu Kano left the National Movement and joined others to found his own party.

 In 1979, in reaction to Aminu Kano's disqualification from the presidential race by General Obasanjo's military regime on the grounds of non payment of tax, Bashir and a childhood friend, Awwalu Anwar, organised a youth protest to challenge the disqualification.
 The protest, however, mutated into a citywide riot which lasted for several days.
 Later he was to become a Students Union activist and the first Deputy Senate President of National Association of Nigerian Students, NANS.

-In 1986, Bashir was detained at the interrogation centre run by NSO, Nigeria's secret police, on Awolowo Road in Lagos.
+In 1986, Bashir was detained at the interrogation centre run by NSO, Nigeria's secret police, on Awolowo Road in Lagos due to his political activism.
 He was later transferred to Shagamu prison in Ogun State between August and December 1986, where he spent most of his time in a hospital bed after he fell sick due to poor conditions and ill treatment.
-He was detained under Decree 2 by the military dictatorship of General Ibrahim Babangida for leading a nationwide one-million-signature campaign to force the military to release his former boss, governor Abubakar Rimi of Kano State, and other political prisoners, who were jailed by military tribunals, some of whom were serving long prison terms of three hundred years and even more.
-Twenty-five other leaders of the signature campaign were detained along with him, including three former members of the House of Representatives and the former governor of Jigawa State, Sule Lamido.
+He was detained under Decree 2 by the military dictatorship of General Ibrahim Babangida for leading a nationwide one-million-signature campaign to force the military to release his former boss, Governor Abubakar Rimi of Kano State, and other political prisoners, who were jailed by military tribunals, some of whom were serving long prison terms of three hundred years.
+Twenty-five other leaders of the signature campaign were detained along with him, including three former members of the House of Representatives and the former Governor of Jigawa State, Sule Lamido.